ArcticMC/Scenarios/descriptions.md

 > Everybody on a team will receive a superpower that will last for the entire game.
 A player can receive 1 of the following: Strength, Speed, Resistance, Double Health, Invisibility, or Jump Boost.
 Fall damage is off in this gamemode.
 For Health power: Gaps heal 3 hearts and Golden Heads heal 6 hearts. *Does not apply to potions!* (If teams of 5, Jump will be available, if teams of 6 or higher, Invisibility is available, unless the player is solo without a team.)

 ### Super Smash Brothers (H, not comb.)
 > Each player on a team will receive a different class, all classes are chosen at random.
 The characters are Mario, Sonic, Kirby, Pit, Meta Knight, Donkey Kong, Pikachu, and Link.
 All the characters has different abilities.
 To check abilities, use /ssh.
-(Here is the link for all of the powers!)[https://www.reddit.com/r/ultrahardcore/comments/31iydz/super_smash_bros_with_skript/] For the Super Star for Kirby's ability (Frequently asked question) If right clicked on a player, it will send the player upwards at res 100 and speed 5. <----- Might be broken.
+(Here is the link for all of the powers!)[https://www.reddit.com/r/ultrahardcore/comments/31iydz/super_smash_bros_with_skript/]

 ### Swingers (L, not comb.)
 > The first team you see and right click the player on a different team, will combine that team together.